Julie Carmalt

 Senior Lecturer

-Prior to arriving at Cornell, Professor Carmalt worked as a case manager of adjudicated adolescent women and coordinated a study of juvenile female offenders.
-Prior to that she developed and directed programs for children and adults with diverse abilities.
+Prior to arriving at Cornell, Prof. Carmalt served her community as a case manager and treatment counselor of youth involved in the juvenile justice system and coordinated a study of justice-involved adolescent women.
+Before that she was committed to developing and directing inclusive and accessible programs for children and adults with developmental and/or physical disabilities.

-Outside of the classroom, Professor Carmalt may be seen leading “yoga hikes” around Cornell’s Beebe Lake to promote health, well-being, and community connection among her students.
+Outside of the classroom, Carmalt may be seen leading students on “yoga hikes” around Cornell’s Beebe Lake to promote health, well-being, and community connection.

-She received her undergraduate degree from Humboldt State University, graduate degrees from the University of Utah and Cornell and her PhD from Cornell.
+She received her undergraduate degree from Humboldt State University, graduate degrees from the University of Utah and Cornell University, and her PhD in Policy Analysis and Management from Cornell.
+She is a registered yoga teacher (E-RTY 200) and is trained in Mental Health First Aid, opioid overdose reversal, trauma-informed yoga, and yoga for addiction recovery.

 About Julie Carmalt